rome/tools/crates/rome_analyze/CONTRIBUTING.md

 > just check-ready
 ```

-For more details on the available automations, look at our `justfile` at the root of the repository.

 ### Rule configuration

 Some rules may allow customization using configuration.
 The first step is to setup a struct to represent the rule configuration.

 ```rust,ignore
 #[derive(Debug, Clone, Serialize, Deserialize)]